nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 4: Booting into the Live USB environment

+Fully shutdown your PC.
+Insert (if not yet there) the Arch Linux USB you made in Step 2.
+Depending on your machine, **press F12, F8 or Delete**, to get into the **Boot Settings** (not BIOS options).
+Select the USB drive.
+A Arch boot selector should pop up. **Select the option to Boot Arch Linux**.
+After a while a blank terminal screen should greet you.
+Welcome to Arch Linux

+### Step 5: Preparing the environment (Some steps here are optional, depends on your needs)

+#### Step 5a: The right keyboard layout

+If you ever used the Linux terminal, by now you realized this blank Terminal screen is a terminal like any other, and probably did some simple commands (because you have an ADHD level like mine - that's okay, you are still beautiful) and realized the keyboard layout might not be the correct one for you (unless you are in the US).

+To get to the point, the command ```ls /usr/share/kbd/keymaps/i386/**/*.map.gz``` will **show you the avaliable keyboard layouts**.
+It can be a never ending list, use the keyboard **Page Up** and **Page Down** keys to navigate.

+After figuring out some possible keyboard layout candidates, load one and test.
+You can do such via the ```loadkeys``` command.

+As an example, I need the QWERTY European Portuguese keyboard layout.
+I located two possible candidates: ```pt-latin1.map.gz``` and ```pt-latin9.map.gz```.
+I ran ```loadkeys pt-latin1``` and tested using some characters in the terminal.
+Since it was the correct layout for me, I advanced.

 ## Special Thanks

  - [Arch Linux](https://archlinux.org/), for their amazing, lightweight and flexible Linux distribution.